neu-se/galette/supplemental/README.md

 └── data.csv
 ```

-The file "status.json" contains information about the tool and version that were used for this experiment.
+The file "status.json" contains information about the tool and version that were used for this trial.
-This file also contains a status of the experiment.
+This file also contains the status of the trial.
-If the experiment process terminated successfully, this status will be "SUCCESS".
+If the trial process terminated successfully, this status will be "SUCCESS".
 If an error occurred building a project, the status "BUILD_FAILURE" will be reported.
-If an error occurred running the experiment process, "RUN_FAILURE" will be reported.
+If an error occurred running the trial process, "RUN_FAILURE" will be reported.

 The file "data.csv" contains the results of the trial.
 The format of this file is similar to that of the data file "functional.csv" as described above without the